 - The Importance of Choosing the Correct Golf Club Shaft

-- What Are the Biggest Factors with Deciding What Type of Shaft to Use?
+- What Are the Biggest Factors in Deciding What Type of Shaft to Use?

 The Importance of Choosing the Correct Golf Club Shaft

-Golf club shafts are very useful if you have relevant knowledge because they can have an effect on your ball flight and accuracy of your shots.
+Golf club shafts are very useful if you have relevant knowledge because they can affect your ball flight and the accuracy of your shots.

-Most golfers focus on basically everything but choosing the correct shaft and shaft type based on their swing speed.
+Most golfers focus on everything but choosing the correct shaft and shaft type based on their swing speed.
 It is a major problem that goes unnoticed all too often.
-I have listed some of the biggest problems that golfers face with an incorrect shaft.
+Below we’ve listed some of the golfers’ biggest problems with an incorrect shaft.